Woman who survived 1918 flu, world war succumbs to COVID

 In June 1941, Andriani was missing in action; Primetta learned later that he had crashed and died near Malta.
 While he was missing, she joined a group of strangers making their way out of Italy on a train to Portugal.

 “In Spain, one can still see, after 2-3 years, the traces of the atrocities of the past,” Primetta wrote in a letter to a friend in the midst of her flight.
-“At Port Bou, the Spanish border, not one house is left standing; everting got destroyed because the town is an important train transit point that brought supplies to the “Reds”, the enemy . . .
-I’ve seen so much destruction that I’ve had enough.
+“At Port Bou, the Spanish border, not one house is left standing; everything got destroyed because the town is an important train transit point that brought supplies to the `Reds’, the enemy … I’ve seen so much destruction that I’ve had enough.
 The day after tomorrow, I get on the ship, and I’m sure all will go well.”

 In Lisbon she boarded a steamer bound for the United States.
 She returned to Torrington, bought a Chevrolet sedan for $500 and landed a job at a General Motors plant in Bristol grinding steel to cover ball bearings for the war effort.
 She met her husband, Umbert “Bert” Giacopini, on the job.
 They stayed married until he died in 2002.